Nitrooos/Nitrooos.github.io/_posts/en/2019-05-08-git-release-management.md

 ### The actual work on "task 1"

 From this moment we can safely work on "task 1".
-In the case there is a need to start some more important "task 2", so we repeat the procedure, creating new branch, starting again from the newest *master*.
+In the case there is a need to start some more important "task 2", we can just repeat the procedure, creating new branch, starting again from the newest *master*.

 By the way, please DO NOT TREAT GIT AS AN ARCHIVE UTILITY, supposed to be used